koffeiniker/Phosphor/README.md

 # Go the cloud-way

-In MacOS you manually install pretty much manually and keep things alive with the Time-Machine-Backup.
+In MacOS you install pretty much manually and keep things alive with the Time-Machine-Backup.
 While this works, it is still not optimal.

 I try to got the cloud way: do not repair ... destroy and rebuild.
 As such, I assume a vanilla install